Skip to content

 Previous results of this post series

-I use the same notation and abbreviations as in previous posts.
-Readers already familiar with previous posts in this series may hop over this section.
-We defined the original ellipsoid in the ℝn by a matrix Q (= Σ-1) :
+I use the same notation and abbreviations as in previous posts of this series.
+Readers already familiar with its earlier posts may hop over this section.

 \[ \text{vectors } \pmb{x}_e \text{ of (} n\text{-1)-dim ellipsoid } E\,: \quad \pmb{x}_{e} \in E = \left\{ (\pmb{x}_e)^T \,\, | \,\, \pmb{x}_e \, \pmb{\operatorname{Q}} \, \pmb{x}_{e} \,=\, 1 \, \right\} \subset \mathbb{R}^n \,. \tag{1} \]